 Richard occupied the drumseat with the the excellent British acid jazz/rock/soul fusion collective “INCOGNITO” for the past 15 years.

-More recently he has been an integral part of Steve Winwood's two important return-to-form recordings, 2003's About Time (Wincraft) and last year's Nine Lives (Columbia).
+He was an integral part of Steve Winwood's two important return-to-form recordings, 2003's About Time (Wincraft) and 2008's Nine Lives (Columbia).